Assistant United States Attorney · 36 Years · Southern District of California

 About

-Phillip L.B.
-Halpern's federal career began not with a landmark case but with a phone call.
+Phil Halpern's federal career began not with a landmark case but with a phone call.
 In November 1984 — weeks after joining the U.S. Attorney's Office for the Southern District of California — he took a duty call from a customs inspector at the Tecate Port of Entry who had detained a smuggler carrying unfamiliar medications.
 The DEA said they weren't controlled substances.
 Should he release him?
 When the inspector read the labels over the phone, Halpern recognized them immediately: anabolic steroids.
-Within three years, he had indicted 34 defendants in some of the nation's first major steroid prosecutions — a ring that controlled an estimated 70 percent of the illegal steroid black market and moved $2 to $4 million in product annually.
+Within three years, he had indicted more than 40 defendants — including 36 as part of a ring that controlled an estimated 70 percent of the illegal $100 million steroid black market.

 That case set the template for what followed.
 For 36 years, Halpern pursued the cases other offices found too complex, too politically sensitive, or too novel to prosecute.
 He indicted an international network smuggling F-14 fighter jet components to Iran — parts stolen directly from U.S. Navy carriers and maintenance facilities.
 He prosecuted the first violation of the Reagan administration's Libya embargo.
-He convicted a pharmacist who had jumped bail, fled to London, and was running a counterfeit prescription drug operation before being caught in an undercover sting — sentenced to 14 years.
-He indicted co-conspirators in a scheme to smuggle injectable sheep-placenta extract and cow-brain extract into the United States as "fountain of youth" substances touted by Sylvester Stallone.
+He convicted a pharmacist who had jumped bail, fled to London, and was running a counterfeit prescription drug operation before being caught in an undercover sting and sentenced to 14 years.
+He indicted co-conspirators in the "Fountain of Youth" case—an international ring that smuggled injectable sheep-placenta and cow-brain extracts into the United States, marketed as anti-aging treatments with an endorsement from Sylvester Stallone.

 The cases that defined his later career were the ones that defined an era.
 The investigation into Duke Cunningham began with a newspaper story about a suspiciously inflated real estate transaction.
-Within weeks, Halpern's team had executed search warrants on Cunningham's home, his defense contractor's office, and the "Duke-Stir" — a yacht the contractor had moored in Washington D.C. for the Congressman to live on, renamed in his honor.
+Within weeks, Halpern (along with two other veteran prosecutors) had executed search warrants on Cunningham's home, his defense contractor's office, and the "Duke-Stir" — a yacht the contractor had moored in Washington D.C. for the Congressman to live on, renamed in his honor.
 Cunningham pleaded guilty five months later.
 The Duncan Hunter investigation began similarly — another Union-Tribune tip, another search, this time of a sitting Congressman's Capitol Hill office, one of the most rarely executed actions in federal law enforcement.
-Hunter fought the charges for over a year before his wife agreed to testify against him.
+Hunter fought the charges for over a year before admitting his guilt after his wife agreed to testify against him.

 Over four decades, Halpern maintained an undefeated trial record—a reflection not merely of courtroom skill but of the prosecutorial judgment required to distinguish cases that would withstand the crucible of trial from those requiring different resolution.